Artificial Intelligence Bootcamp

 Cost: $250 Non-FAU Participants -

 *Please contact firstname.lastname@example.org to receive your discount code prior to registering.

 Tools and Resources:

-Lectures and group discussions will take place live (synchronously) online (using WebEx, Zoom, or equivalent) on specified days and times.
+Lectures and group discussions will take place live (synchronously) online (using Zoom) on specified days and times.

 Slides and supporting materials will be posted online.